okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 }
 ```

-This should be enough to make this app work with Jenkins X. However, you won't be able to log into it unless you have an Okta account, and configure it accordingly.
+This should be enough to make this app work with Jenkins X. However, you won't be able to log into it unless you have an Okta account and configure it accordingly.

 ### What is Okta?